 Society volunteers began by weeding and mulching the garden, creating a clear path forward.
 With generous community support, additional native plants were added.
 It’s amazing how many native plant species you can enjoy in this pocket park!
-Native plant identification signs were installed in the garden in late 2017.
+Native plant identification signs were installed in the garden in late 2017, and by late 2019 interpretive signs will also be installed.
 Spring is a great time to visit the garden when the wildflowers are in bloom, but there’s always something neat to look at anytime of year.
 If you would like to volunteer to work in the garden or have native plants to donate, please get in touch with us!

 Special thanks to the Pacific Rim Institute for generously donating new native plants for the garden, Pioneer Tree Service for donating bark mulch to help keep the weeds down, and private individuals who donated additional native plants.
 This has been a community effort and we appreciate everyone who has given their time and resources to make this garden shine once again!